mstrimas/strimasdotcom/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I am a data scientist at the Cornell Lab of Ornithology using data from the
+bio: I am an ornithologist at the Cornell Lab of Ornithology using data from the
     citizen science project eBird to inform bird research and conservation.
 education:
   courses: